+1-888-360-0001 8:00AM to 6:00PM EST

 • Liver transplant patients suffering from depression, anxiety, and stress-triggered mood swings are more likely to reject the transplanted liver.

-How To Know If You Have Elevated Liver Enzymes
+How To Know If You Have High Liver Enzymes

-Most people with elevated liver enzymes are usually asymptomatic, but the underlying conditions responsible for the high levels of liver enzymes may show themselves in the form of symptoms.
-Liver damage and other diseases that may be a probable cause show symptoms such as:
+Most people with elevated liver enzymes are usually asymptomatic, but underlying conditions responsible for the high levels of liver enzymes may manifest specific signs.
+Liver damage and related diseases that may be a probable cause show symptoms such as:

 Tests For Elevated Liver Enzymes

-If you have symptoms of conditions that typically cause liver damage, your doctor will usually order a test for elevated liver enzymes.
+If you have symptoms of conditions that typically cause liver damage, your doctor will usually order a test for high liver enzymes.

-Routine blood tests can usually detect a high level of liver enzymes in the blood.
-This test detects increased levels of AST and ALT, which are enzymes that an inflamed liver releases.
-Different ratios of AST to ALT may indicate the various underlying causes.
-If you have increased levels of AST or ALT, your doctor will conduct further diagnostic testing to determine the underlying condition.
+Routine blood tests are normally used to assess liver health and detect a high level of liver enzymes in the blood.
+These tests measure the levels of AST and ALT enzymes, which are released into the bloodstream when the liver is inflamed or damaged.
+Different ratios of AST to ALT can indicate various underlying causes.
+If you have high levels of AST or ALT, your doctor will conduct further diagnostic testing to determine the underlying condition.

 Your healthcare provider may perform a liver function test (LFT) or liver panel to screen for this specific concern to check your liver enzyme levels.
 A liver function test is a series of tests that evaluate the levels of certain enzymes and other proteins in your blood.
-Your provider may prescribe regular liver function tests for you if you are at risk or have symptoms of liver damage.
+Regular liver function tests may be recommended for individuals at risk or those showing symptoms of liver damage.

 Treatment Options

-For most patients with a high level of liver enzymes, the level usually returns to normal after 2 to 4 weeks following the doctor's recommended treatment plan.
+Most patients with a high level of liver enzymes usually return to normal after 2 to 4 weeks following the doctor's recommended treatment plan.
 However, if this is not the case, your doctor may order more blood tests or imaging tests and refer you to a hepatologist specializing in liver diseases.

 The treatment for elevated liver enzymes will focus on managing the underlying condition causing the increased levels.
 Since the underlying cause of liver damage is usually responsive to treatment.